QubitProducts/bamboo/README.md

   },

   // DNS mapping information is stored in Zookeeper
-  // Make sure the Path is pre-created; Bamboo does not create the missing Path.
-  "DomainMapping": {
+  // Bamboo will create this path if it does not already exist "DomainMapping": {
     "Zookeeper": {
       // Use the same ZK setting if you run on the same ZK cluster